fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 699-0285-A doc, on page 34, says the minimum size is "733.5 code bytes", but that's because it only shows the minimum 5 self-sync bytes at the start.)

-The Mac-vs-IIgs memo says the Apple IIgs formatter has a lower FCLK frequency, and compensates for the shorter bits by writing 30 extra self-sync "nybles" between sectors.
-The document lists the "sector size" as increasing from 762 to 792, and explains how this results in a similar sector spacing.

-A track dump of an Apple IIgs disk showed ~51 octets between sectors (~41 sync bytes), though it's not clear what hardware was used to format the disk.
-The 699-0258-A document mandates 5 self-sync bytes at a minimum, though strictly speaking only 4 are required to achieve bit synchronization.

-The first 12 bytes in the 524-byte sector are "tag" bytes, which were used by the Lisa OS to hold filesystem structures, and later used by the Macintosh MFS filesystem to hold redundant data that could be used by disk recovery applications.
-These bytes are also available to HFS, but they don't appear to be used there, presumably because HFS was used on a wider range of disk devices and couldn't rely on the presence of the tags.
+The first 12 bytes in the 524-byte sector are "tag" bytes, which were used by the Lisa OS to hold filesystem structures, and later were supposedly used by the Macintosh MFS filesystem to hold redundant data that could be used by disk recovery applications.
+These bytes are also available to HFS, but they don't appear to be used there, presumably because HFS was used on a wider range of disk devices and couldn't rely on the availability of the tags.

 The 24-bit checksum on the data area is calculated with a fairly complicated algorithm.
 The AppleDisk 3.5" driver for GS/OS has a text string indicating that the software is protected